vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/layout/page.md

 ## Icon Support

-You can configure the `icon` field in the frontmatter of the page, and fill in the FontClass of the corresponding icon to bind the icon to the page.
+You can set `icon` in page frontmatter to set icon for a page, see [Icon Support](../interface/icon.md) for details.

 This icon is used in navbar, sidebar, breadcrumb and page title.